Lanzin Youth Organization: Legacy

-According to the Political Pension Law of 1980, those who served in the Lanzin Youth Organizing Central Committee as chairman, vice-chairman, secretary, associate secretary, and committee member (full time) are to receive a political pension according to their positions.
+According to the Political Pension Law of 1980, those who served in the Lanzin Youth Organizing Central Committee as chairman, vice-chairman, secretary, associate secretary, and committee member (full time) are to receive political pensions according to their positions.

 The Programme Youth Organization with all its subordinate structures were effectively dissolved during the 1988 civil unrest.
 The Burma Socialist Programme Party renamed itself the National Unity Party on 24 September 1988.

 The Government of the Republic of the Union of Myanmar ordered the Ministry of Education to found the Myanmar Scouts Association in 2012, and students' Scouts Associations were founded in 20 schools as of December 2020.